 This section provides a summary of the Order Scheme.
-A more detailed explanation to include illustration of how the outline design evolved is provided in the Design and Access Statement which supported the Planning Permission (at CDXX).

 The Order Scheme comprises the demolition of all buildings and the erection of 7 building blocks separated by a much-improved pedestrian street and public realm area (at Elm Grove) and a new pedestrian connection that runs east to west through the Order Land.
 The illustrative masterplan identifies these new buildings at a height range of between 4 – 16 storeys.
 The marker elements are proposed along the primary vehicular corridor of Throwley Way (eastern boundary of the site) which provides a strong edge for mid-rise base massing punctuated with two “marker” points.

-The primary 16 storey marker building is positioned adjacent to end of the key east-west route of Benhill Avenue.
+The primary 16 storey marker building is positioned adjacent to end of the key east-west route through the approved masterplan.
 The secondary marker building of 13 storeys is located in the northeastern corner of the Site, at the junction of Throwley Way and Marshall’s Road.
 Mid-rise massing of up to 6 storeys adjoins each of the marker buildings and extends south and west respectively in completing the individual Development Plots.
 Lower blocks of up to 5 storeys sit within the centre of the site fronting the diagonal link in distilling the massing to a further human street scale.
 The distribution of height and massing across the Order Land results in a clear differentiation between the marker buildings and base massing which responds to its context.
-At Appendix 5 is found an illustrative massing plan (extracted from section 4.4 (page 55)) of the Design and Access Statement approved under the Planning Permission) which identifies these building block heights.
+At Appendix 6 is found an illustrative massing plan (extracted from the approved Design and Access Statement approved under the Planning Permission) which identifies these building block heights.

 The Order Scheme has been designed to provide a comprehensive masterplan for the Estate with the delivery of the whole scheme essential to provide all the benefits and ensure a successful relationship between spaces, privacy, overlooking and daylight and sunlight.
 The perimeter buildings have been framed around two podium courtyards and have shared energy, servicing, and amenity strategies.
-If the Order is not confirmed and the blocks within the Order Land were not to become available for redevelopment it would seem unlikely that the Planning Permission could be implemented.
+If the Order is not confirmed and these blocks within the Order Land were not to become available for redevelopment it would seem unlikely that the Planning Permission could be implemented.

 The Planning Permission – Its Composition

 The key controls of the Planning Permission include the approved parameter plans and the Design Code, establishing the key design parameters and principles against which future reserved matter applications will be submitted.
-The Development Specification (as found at CDXX) was submitted for information purposes.
+A Development Specification (as found at CDE.11) was submitted for information purposes.
 These controls are considered in turn below, but need to be read together.
-Condition 4 of the Planning Permission states that the development shall only be constructed in accordance with the Parameter Plans and Design Code listed.
+Condition 1 of the Planning Permission states that the development shall only be constructed in accordance with the Parameter Plans and Design Code listed.

 Parameter Plans

-The Parameter Plans approved as part of the Planning Permission (CDXX) establish the key design parameters against which future Reserved Matter Applications (“RMAs”) for the Outline Area will be submitted and should be read in tandem with the Design Code.
+The Parameter Plans (CDE.4-CDE.9) approved as part of the Planning Permission (CDE.1) establish the key design parameters against which future Reserved Matter Applications (“RMAs”) for the Outline Area will be submitted and should be read in tandem with the Design Code.
 Any future RMAs therefore have flexibility through the detailed designs as long as the approved parameters are complied with.
-The Order Scheme provides this approved parameter framework alongside the approved design code and conditions (set out in para 5.18).
+The Order Scheme provides this approved parameter framework alongside the approved design code and conditions.
 These matters are therefore not an impediment to delivering the Order Scheme.

 Planning Agreement

-The Planning Permission is governed by a Planning Agreement (CDXX) given under Section 106 of the Town and Country Planning Act 1990 (“1990 Act”).
+The Planning Permission is governed by a Planning Agreement (CDE.10 and CDE.11) given under Section 106 of the Town and Country Planning Act 1990 (“1990 Act”).
 The Planning Agreement (as per the approved Heads of Terms at Committee) secures:

 Affordable Housing